haukex/webperl/index.md

 WebPerl uses the power of [WebAssembly](https://webassembly.org/) and [Emscripten](http://emscripten.org/) to let you run Perl 5 in the browser!

+WebPerl does not translate your Perl code to JavaScript, instead, it is a port of the `perl` binary to WebAssembly, so that you have the full power of Perl at your disposal!

 **Notice: WebPerl is very much in beta.**
 Some things may not work yet, and parts of the API may still change.
 Your feedback is always appreciated!